SageWare/Python/README.md

 # Python

 ### compare_bool
-* Program that compares two numbers entered by the user
+* Program that compares two integers entered by the user